sainsterbukaUA/webinar-impromptu/pub-bias-Mathew-Ling.md

 ## Potential participants’ profiles

-Per 13 August (15:03 WIB), we have 49 potential participants who signed up to join the webinar.
+Per 13 August (15:03 WIB), we have 49 potential participants who have signed up to join the webinar.
 Participants are mostly researchers/full-time lecturers, working at various universities in Indonesia.
 Participants are concentrated in Java (the most populous island), but we’re currently working to expand the coverage to the outer islands.

 Most participants (59.2%) admitted that they never conduct meta-research, but have heard about it and might be doing so in the